Fluence Bioengineering, Inc.: Fluence Hosts 6th PHOTOx Summit, Convenes Preeminent Minds on Cannabis Science and Research

 This press release features multimedia.
 View the full release here: https://www.businesswire.com/news/home/20241008990821/en/

-Fluence principal scientist Dr. Davis Hawley speaks at the 6th PHOTOx Summit (Photo: Business Wire)
+Fluence principal scientist Dr. David Hawley speaks at the 6th PHOTOx Summit (Photo: Business Wire)

 PHOTOx is a gathering of the brightest global minds in horticulture, providing an unparalleled opportunity for industry pioneers to learn the latest in cannabis cultivation research and science.
 Curated by Fluence's Crop Science team, the company convenes growers and global researchers to explore new breakthroughs in cannabis research and essential cultivation practices.